-\begin{proof}[Proof of Theorem \ref{mainTheo3}] By Lemmas \ref{modifyExhibitLem} and \ref{elAbSeriesLem}, we can compute, using $\O(d(P)^{10}e(P)^2+d(P)^9e(P)^3+d(P)^8e(P)^4)$ multiplications of elements in $P$-normal form and $\O(d(P)^{10}e(P)^3+d(P)^9e(P)^5+d(P)^8e(P)^6)$ other-purpose bit operations, an isomorphism $\alpha$ from $P$ to a refined consistent polycyclic presentation $P'$ of $G$ associated with a pcgs of $G$ that exhibits the LG-series of $G$, as well as the associated sequence of final weights.
-By \cite[Lemma 5]{CEL04a}, to achieve the same situation with regard to a presentation $\tilde{P}$ with an associated pcgs that even \emph{refines} that series, we just have to order the pcgs entries by increasing weight (preserving the order among entries with the same weight) and accordingly relabel variable indices in the defining relations and images of $\alpha$ as well as reorder the weight sequence entries, which can all be done in $\O(d(P)^3)$ bit operations.
+other-purpose bit operations, an isomorphism from $P$ to a refined consistent polycyclic presentation $P'$ of $G$ associated with a pcgs of $G$ that exhibits (in the sense of \cite[beginning of Section 2, p.~1446]{CEL04a}) each member of the LG-series of $G$, as well as the associated sequence of final weights (in the sense of \cite[Subsubsection 3.1.1, p.~1450]{CEL04a}).
+By \cite[Lemma 5, p.~1450]{CEL04a}, to achieve the same situation with regard to a presentation $\tilde{P}$ with an associated pcgs that even \emph{refines} (in the sense of \cite[beginning of Section 2, p.~1446]{CEL04a}) that series, we just have to order the pcgs entries by increasing weight (preserving the order among entries with the same weight) and accordingly relabel variable indices in the defining relations and in the images of the isomorphism as well as reorder the images of the inverse isomorphism and the weight sequence entries, which can all be done in $O(d(P)^8)$ bit operations.
 The total number of bit operations needed therefore lies in

 as required. \end{proof}